AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Additional processing

-OCS may process operational data for a namespace OCS may process operational data for a namespace in a different geographical region (hereafter referred to as "cross-region").
-For example, if you create a namespace in the `US-West` region, OCS may process that data in the `EU-West` region.
+OCS may process operational data for a namespace in a region other than the one chosen when [adding a namespace](xref:gpNamespaces) (hereafter referred to as "cross-region").
+For example, if you create a namespace in the `US-West` region, OCS may process that data cross-region in `EU-West`.

 _Processing_ operational data usually involves reshaping it.
 In these instances where operational data is processed cross-region, data from your region (hereafter refferred to as "default region") may reside in the cross-region processing service memory up to several hours.